 You meet your driver guide at Kilimanjaro Airport for the 45 minute or so ride to Onsea House in Arusha.
 This colonial-style inn is a cosy place to relax after your flight.
-Have a swim in the outdoor pool, listen to birds in the gardens, relax on the terrace, sip a chilled drink in the bar and enjoy a tasty dinner: your holiday has begun.
-Dinner.
+Have a swim in the outdoor pool, listen to birds in the gardens, relax on the terrace, sip a chilled drink in the bar: your holiday has begun.

 DAY 2: ON SAFARI IN TARANGIRE OR LAKE MANYARA